uio-carpentry/organisational/meetings/200325-board-meeting.md

 # Introduction to Carpentry@UiO and Governance Documents

-- The interim board explained the rational behind these documents.
+- The interim board explained the rationale behind these documents.
 - Interim board has finished writing governance documents however, some errors need to be corrected:
      * Carpentry@UiO is not registered as an official organization.
 It is more like a "club".
 - Abide to the Carpentry Code of Conduct